foooooooooooooooooooooooooootw/Pale-Heart-Drop-Rates-Dataset/README.md

 ## Dataset

 <p> There are two datasets, both comma seperated values (csv) files.
 PHDRC.csv consists of 8 columns/variables and outlines drops for chests opened in the pale heart.
 PHDRS.csv consists of 4 columns/variables and outlines drops for stigmata of the witness.
-It is encoded in the Western Europe Windows 1251/WinLatin 1 character set but it seems to open fine in UTF-8. </p>
+It was encoded in the Western Europe Windows 1251/WinLatin 1 character set but it seems to open fine in UTF-8. </p>

 ### PHDRC.csv
 | Variable  | Details |